BROUDING/android-GelatoLike/README.md

 Homework Retrospection
 ------------------------
 I didn't have differenct devices other than LG G5, but there's no API used affects by devices. (such as Camera or MediaPlayer etc..)
-I wanted to make just like Gelato application, but I couldn't make viewPager to show left-side..
+I wanted to make just like Gelato application, but I couldn't make viewPager to show left-side like Gelato..

 Attributes